Ioana-Nadia/Clinic_MedSoftware/README.md

 # Clinic_MedSoftware
   I have created this project this year.
+It's still in progress.

   It is also my first more complex application.
 For this, I have used Python, Django, PostgreSQL, HTML, CSS, and JavaScript.